KSneijders/AoE2ScenarioParser/README.md

 | Units      | -                  | :heavy_check_mark: | :heavy_check_mark: | :heavy_check_mark: |

 ## Bugs:

-None that I know of.
+- copy trigger functions take a long time to copy

 If you find a bug, please check if it's already been reported or maybe even fixed ([changelog.md]).
 Please report any bugs you find to the [github issue board].

 [github issue board]: https://github.com/KSneijders/AoE2ScenarioParser/issues